rdeville-public-bak/my_programs.mkdocs_template_rdeville/README.md

-While [mkdocs][mkdocs] is a really usefull software allowing me to write clean and clear documentation in markdown and render it as static website, I was tired to always copy/paste same configuration accross all my projects documentations.
+While [mkdocs][mkdocs] is a really usefull software allowing me to write clean and clear documentation in markdown and render it as static website, I was tired to always copy/paste same configuration accross all my project documentations.

-Even worst, when I decide to change some minor things (such as color palettes), I had to go to each projects and for each project I had to replace manually every time the same two configuration lines.
+Even worst, when I decide to change some minor things (such as color palettes), I had to go to each project and for each project I had to replace manually every time the same two configuration lines.

-This project aims is to ease the management of documentation configuration by allowing to create a template and easily setup or upgrade it to a newer version.
+This project aim is to ease the management of documentation configuration by allowing to create a template and easily setup or upgrade it to a newer version.